 Champions: Blitzcrank, Chogath, Darius, RekSai, Volibear, and Warwick

 - (2x) All Guardians and adjacent allies receive +50 armour at the start of combat

 The Guardian buff looks quite lovely on paper, but the Champions who can bring it about are short in supply, sadly.
 Leona, to be fair to her, is an excellent TFT Champion, but to get this buff, she needs Braum – who is … fine?
 He’s fine.
 NB: he is not fine.

 Champions: Braum and Leona

-- (6x) Blademasters have a chance to strike 2 additional time after each attack
+- (6x) Blademasters have a 35% chance to strike 2 additional times after each attack

 The Blademaster perks are nifty but, unfortunately, the Champions come in with mixed results.
 Yasuo is excellent, but he’s a late game hero so you can’t build around him in the early game.
 Shen is also great, but if you have him, you’ll likely be building around Ninja, Assassin, or Void.